peverwhee/CAM-docs/doc/source/cam5_scientific_guide/chapter2.rst

 parameterization, vertical diffusion, and gravity wave drag.

-Defining operators following :eq:`7` for each of the parameterization components, the couplings in are summarized as:
+Defining operators following :eq:`7` for each of the parameterization components, the couplings in |cam| are summarized as:

 TIME SPLIT